Quick Answer

 1. Defined Contribution Pension Plan

-In this type of pension plan, the contributions and the benefits are defined but not their amount.
-There is a profit-sharing agreement between the company you work for and you, where your company will put aside money for every year you work to help pay for your retirement.
-Money is invested in stocks, bonds, or even mutual funds.
-Common examples include the 401(k) and 403(b) plans, which are regulated by the IRS and subject to annual contribution limits — set at $23,500 for employees under age 50 in 2025.
-Depending on the investments, your pension may be high or low when you retire.
+In this type of plan, both the contribution structure and the benefit formula are defined, but the final payout is not guaranteed.
+There is a profit-sharing agreement between you and your employer, where the company sets aside money for every year you work to help fund your retirement.
+That money is typically invested in stocks, bonds, or mutual funds.
+Common examples include the 401(k) and 403(b) plans, which are regulated by the IRS and subject to annual contribution limits, set at $23,500 for employees under age 50 in 2025.
+Depending on how those investments perform, your retirement balance may be higher or lower than expected.
 Many large financial institutions such as Fidelity Investments and Vanguard administer defined contribution plans on behalf of employers nationwide.

 2. Defined Benefit Pension Plan

-In this type of pension plan, the contributions and benefits are both defined.
-The benefits are set because you have agreed to pay for them for the rest of your life and receive a particular payment.
-As mentioned before, there is no way to change these amounts.
-The benefits include social security payments to a guaranteed minimum payment every month of your retirement.
+Here, both the contribution requirements and the benefit amounts are fixed in advance.
+You agree to receive a specific monthly payment for the rest of your life, and that figure does not change based on market conditions.
+Benefits typically include a guaranteed minimum monthly payment throughout retirement, and they may coordinate with Social Security.
 Defined benefit plans are insured at the federal level by the Pension Benefit Guaranty Corporation (PBGC), a U.S. government agency that steps in to pay benefits if an employer’s plan fails.
-As the years go by, and if the company stays in business and pays its obligations, the money in your pension account will keep growing until you retire.
+As long as the company stays in business and meets its obligations, the money in your pension account keeps growing until you retire.

 3. Hybrid Pension Plan